Grain Free, Paleo, Keto Southern Biscuit

 Use a scale to weigh all the dry ingredients when making grain free biscuits.

-I took some biscuit tips from the biscuit that made mine go viral.
+I took some biscuit tips from my original biscuit.
 I froze the butter and dry ingredients and kept the baking temperature high.

 The grain free biscuit has no flour and it’s not fair to compare it to my southern fluffy biscuits.
 However, I used that as my standard to make sure that although an almond flour biscuit is different, it can be equally satisfying the way a gluten heavy biscuit is, but there will be no blood sugar spike.